owlcyon/THE-HUMAN-CONDITION/Meta/README.md

 The methodology you start with won't be the methodology you end with.
 Document the changes.

 ### 3. Transparency Over Perfection
-Better to show your flaws openly than pretend they don't exist.
+Better to show your flaws openly than pretend they 't exist.

 ### 4. Limitations Are Strengths
 Admitting what you can't do protects against overreach and hubris.